-By understanding the change model, change agents, who are also business analysts in some organizations, can assist stakeholders by providing the support they need from the inception of the project till implementation.
+By understanding the change model, change agents, who are also business analysts in some organizations, can assist stakeholders by providing the support they need from the inception of the project until implementation.
 Depending on the personality of the stakeholder and their circumstances, they may experience all or some of these emotions as they cope with change:

 People react with shock or denial when they are newly introduced to change.
 This stage requires that stakeholders are provided with the historical and background information they need to comprehend the reasons for the change and the intended outcome.
 Communication is key here.

 Shock can manifest into anger or anxiety once people realise the implications of change.
 Change agents should keep in mind the objections or fears stakeholders may have and work on addressing them before they get out of hand.